derat/nup/server/README.md

 ### /reindex (POST)

-Regenerates normalized string fields used for searching across all [Song] objects.
+Regenerates fields used for searching across all [Song] objects.

 ### /song (GET)